MicrosoftDocs/VBA-Docs/api/Outlook.ToOrFromRuleCondition.Enabled.md

 After you enable a rule condition, you must also save the rule by using  **[Rules.Save](Outlook.Rules.Save.md)** so that the rule condition and its enabled state will persist beyond the current session.
 A rule condition is only enabled after it have been saved successfully.

 Returns an error if you attempt to enable a rule condition that is supported only on a rule of type  **olRuleSend** for a rule of type **olRuleReceive** , or vice versa.
-For more information on suppport by rules for receiving messages or rules for sending messages, see[Specify Rule Conditions](../outlook/How-to/Rules/specifying-rule-conditions.md).
+For more information on suppport by rules for receiving messages or rules for sending messages, see [Specify Rule Conditions](../outlook/How-to/Rules/specifying-rule-conditions.md).

 ## See also